 Table 4: The magnitude of the change in gender differences for single preferences per one standard deviation change in standardized gender equality.
 The slope coefficients for gender equality from the same eighteen multilinear regression models for separate economic preferences and three distinct choices of gender equality indexes.
 (WEF GGGI, UNDP GII, UNDP GDI).
-As in the original article, the symbols (+)/(-) indicate the general direction of the difference. (+) indicates that women exhibited higher levels of the respective preference compared to the global average (-) indicates that men on average exhibited higher levels of the respective preference.
-The regression coefficients, their standard errors in brackets and significance levels ≤ 0.001 (***), ≤ 0.01 (**), ≤ 0.05 (*) are reported.
+As in FH, the symbols (+)/(-) indicate the general direction of the difference. (+) indicates that women exhibited higher levels of the respective preference compared to the global average (-) indicates that men on average exhibited higher levels of the respective preference.
+The regression coefficients, their standard errors in brackets, and significance levels ≤ 0.001 (***), ≤ 0.01 (**), ≤ 0.05 (*) are reported.
 RLR method is used.

 5. Discussion and Conclusions